West Coast League: History

 In the 2015–2016 off-season, the Medford Rogues left the WCL and joined the Great West League.
 Also, the league announced that the Klamath Falls team would leave the league, with its place taken by a new team based in Gresham, Oregon.
 On December 4, 2015, the Gresham Baseball Club announced that the team would be named the Gresham GreyWolves.

 In 2016, the Victoria HarbourCats set a single-season record for wins with 40, breaking the previous record of 39 (2011 Wenatchee AppleSox).
 Victoria also broke all three attendance records by having the highest attendance in a single game, season total, and game average.
 They had 60,466 total fans through the gates, averaging 2,239 a night, with a record 5,133 in one game on June 30 against the Kelowna Falcons.

 In the new split-season playoffs format, Victoria won the first half in the North with a 19-game winning streak, and tied Bellingham for the second-half lead, with the Bells holding the tiebreaker by virtue of winning the season series.
 In the South, the first half was won by the Corvallis Knights, while the second half was won by the Yakima Valley Pippins.
 Both Corvallis and Bellingham swept their first-round playoff series, setting up a rematch of 2014's WCL Championship Series.
-The 2016 edition saw Corvallis win a thrilling Game 3 and capture their fourth championship.
+The 2016 edition saw Corvallis win a thrilling Game 3 and capture their fourth championship, and first of seven consecutive championships from 2016 to 2023.